+++ The 8 Pillars of the Project Status Report +++ How to Keep Track of Your Project Progression at All Times +++

 8. The Role of the Project Management Office (PMO)

-Experience has shown: If many project managers have to hand in useful status reports by the due date, this only works with the support of the PMO.
+Experience has shown: if many project managers have to hand in useful status reports by the due date, this only works with the support of the project management office (PMO).

 Project managers tend to neglect the status report issue.
 In their day-to-day business, they regard it as tedious extra work.

 - There is an up-to-date project management status report for all projects

 - There is a reason for the variances etc.